pinkNOX/instagramProfile-instaloader/README.md

 # instagramProfile
- you can download any instagram profile picture with this file.
+ you can download any instagram profile picture with this file.📸<br>
+ just download exe file, then login and use it❤